in Alter von 62 Jahren; Kupferstich von Frans Hogenberg

-Mercator is buried in Duisburg's main church of Saint Salvatorus.
+Mercator is buried in Duisburg's main church of Saint Salvatore.
 Exhibits of his works can be seen in the Mercator treasury located in the city.
-More exhibits about Mercator's life and work are featured at the Mercator Museum in Sint-Niklaas, Belgium.

-These resources are educational challenges to promote famous scientists, humanits, scholars and artists who will inspire students to to find path towards precious solutions to society and planet.
+These resources are digital educational challenges to promote famous scientists, humanists, scholars and artists who will inspire students to find new path towards precious solutions to society and planet.
 Humanities, Sciences, Arts, are the basic curricula.

-I selected several activities to involve the students but you are free to have your own ideas:
+I selected several activities to involve students but you are free to have your own ideas:

-- Begin with a good motivation introducuing the doodle, brainstorming moments, and then ask your students to do a good research about Gerardus Mercator;
+- Begin with a good motivation sharing the Doodle, promoting brainstorming moments, and then ask your students to do a good research about Gerardus Mercator;

-- Organize an open day (today or/and nex week) at shool with your students to highlight the importance of science for world development;
+- Organize an open day (today or/and next week) at school with your students to highlight the importance of science for world development;

-- Open discussions in the classroom to emphazise the many different ways science & technologies touch our daily lives, from cartography 16th century to GPS 21th century;
+- Open discussions in the classroom emphasing different ways that science & technologies touch our daily lives, from cartography (16th Century) to GPS (21st century);

-- Ask different teachers to highilight the importance of celebrating Science, Humanities and Arts at school in a cross-curricular project;
+- Ask other curricular teachers to highlight the importance of celebrating Science, Humanities and Arts at school in a cross-curricular project;

-- Invite students to create news, biography, comics, in the classroom about the importance of science for sustainable societies and include them in the school newspaper;
+- Invite students to create/write news, biography, comics, in the classroom about the importance of science for sustainable societies and include them into the school newspaper;

-- Build classroom-to-classroom connections between schools via the Internet: schools websites, schools accounts on Facebook or Twitter, Google +, Instragam to share projects that will excite the students;
+- Build classroom-to-classroom connections between schools via the Internet: schools websites, schools accounts on Facebook or Twitter, Instagram to share projects that will captivate the students;

-- Arrange a Science Museum visit.
+- Organize a visit to a Science Museum.
 Museums are awesome practical lessons.

 Levels: All levels (different activities for different ages and grades).

-Curricula : Maths, Sicences, Geography, History, Literature, Technology.
+Curricula : Math, Sciences, Geography, History, Literature, Technology.

 So as you see, can we say that formal learning is a non captivating method?
 Of course, not!
 Be creative!
 And let your students be creative.

-Well, there are a lot of funny and engaging activities about Sciences and Humanities that we can create and share with our students, on informal learning (online learning) and face-to-face teaching.
+Well, there are a lot of funny and engaging activities about Sciences and Humanities that we can create and share with our students, on informal learning (online learning) and in-person lessons.
 Technology has a good role in all this.

 Believe me!
 You will have a motivated class that will learn and share some knowledge.